antgouri/emoji-recsys/README.md

 cd emoji-recsys

-### 2. Create a Conda Environment and Install Requirements (I prefer to use conda environments only)
+### 2. Create a Conda Environment and Install Requirements (We prefer to use conda environments only)

 conda create -n emosys python==3.10